Configuration

 Column filters also match source names, not transformed PostgreSQL names.
 When a column is excluded, pgferry omits it from CREATE TABLE, source SELECT, and target COPY.
 Primary keys, plain-column indexes, and foreign keys that reference excluded columns are skipped. pgferry cannot inspect arbitrary expression index definitions for excluded column references; expression indexes are already reported as unsupported and skipped separately.
 If a filter entry matches no source column in the migrated schema, pgferry fails early.

-Changing table_filter_mode, include_tables, exclude_tables, column_filter_mode, or exclude_columns can change the selected migration scope.
+Changing table_filter_mode, include_tables, exclude_tables, table_renames, table_collision_mode, column_filter_mode, exclude_columns, column_renames, or column_collision_mode can change the selected migration scope or target schema.
 When resume = true, that can invalidate the checkpoint fingerprint and force a fresh run.

 [source]